harrisont/fastbuild-vscode/README.md

 ## TODO

 * Support making the item separator (`,`) in arrays optional, if the items on are different lines.
+* Support arrays with comments
+* Fix bug where the hover extends to the end of the line when the RHS is another variable directly, and not a string template (e.g. `.MyVarCopy = .MyVar // Comment`).
+See `TODO: determine the end` in `server/src/fbuild-grammar.ne`.
 * (In progress) Support structs ([docs](https://www.fastbuild.org/docs/syntaxguide.html#structs)).
     * Support `Using` keyword, both outside and inside a struct defintion.
     * Struct addition
-* Support arrays with comments
 * Support dynamic variable names ([docs](https://www.fastbuild.org/docs/syntaxguide.html#dynamic_construction)).
 * Support multiple documents.
 Right now everything assumes a single document.
 * Support `#include` ([docs](https://www.fastbuild.org/docs/syntaxguide.html#include)).